Meal Planning for the Planet: How Reducing Food Waste Starts in Your Kitchen

 Day 3

-• Breakfast: Smoothie with frozen banana, spinach, and almond milk
+• Breakfast: Smoothie with frozen banana and spinach

 Conclusion: Small Steps, Big Impact